-Applying with the IB Diploma or Bilingual Diploma FAQ
+Applying with the Diploma or Bilingual Diploma of the IB FAQ

 - an Australian citizen (including dual citizen)

 - a New Zealand citizen (including dual citizen)

 - an Australian permanent resident humanitarian visa holder

 UAC's participating institutions accept the IB Diploma and Bilingual Diploma as equivalent to an Australian Year 12 qualification.

 However, acceptance alone does not guarantee entry into courses.
 Entry is based on competition as places may be limited and some courses may have additional selection requirements.

 If you're eligible to apply through UAC and you're currently attempting the IB Diploma or Bilingual Diploma in Australia or overseas, you can authorise release of your results to UAC via the Request for Results Service on IBIS.